TreyWheeler/MigrationReport/data/DATA_DICTIONARY.md

 - `name`: Display label surfaced to users.
 - `order`: Optional numeric sort index to arrange keys within a category.
 Lower numbers render first; ties fall back to alphabetical ordering.
 - `guidance`: Author guidance for maintaining consistent scoring narratives.
+- `valueRequirements`: Optional formatting or validation rules that the CLI will surface when generating values for the key.
 - `informational`: Optional boolean.
 When `true`, the key appears without a score chip and is excluded from scoring averages.
+- `ratingGuide`: Optional list of `{ rating, guidance }` entries used to build the 1–10 ladder for the CLI prompts.

 ### `data/countries.json`
 - `id`: Stable slug that other data (like cities) reference.